banana-galaxy/square_agario/README.md

 > pip3 install dataclasses

 ### enjoy!
 just run the new_client.py file.
-The game is a work in progress so I'll be adding changes to it every once in a while
+The game is a work in progress so I'll be adding changes to it every once in a while.

+This is also my first time working with github so I'm still trying to figure it all out.